 By peering through the oak's layers, we uncover a vibrancy that flows through and beyond its body.
 The pulse of nutrients through its phloem echoes our own heartbeat.
 This rhythmic journey, from crown to soil, culminates in rivers of carbon, interwoven with the mycelial bridge that connects land and sky.
 In this underground network, we see that no self is isolated; all are porous, enmeshed, entangled.

 The oak's meaning stretches far beyond bark and bough.
 Its limbs embrace whole ecosystems, providing shelter and food for more than 2,300 species1.
-From lichens anchored to bark to birds building nests overhead, butterflies fluttering through the leaves to fungi weaving the soil below—countless companions of the oak adapt, flourish, and coexist in a mutual rhythm of growth and revival.
+From lichens anchored to the bark to birds building nests overhead, butterflies fluttering through the leaves to fungi weaving the soil below – countless companions of the oak adapt, flourish, and coexist in a mutual rhythm of growth and revival.
 In acknowledging this complexity, we confront our own plant blindness, our tendency to overlook the aliveness of plants because they move to a rhythm slower than ours.

 This shift in perspective reveals a framework of reciprocity, where all beings exist in cycles of giving and receiving.
 As our connection to the Earth frays, this work stands as an invitation to extend our imagination to include the vastness of trees.
 In turn, we also open ourselves to a deeper relationship with the living world.